 In late 1998, with settlement discussions with Eastern and Lake Hemet making little progress, Soboba invited direct negotiations with Metropolitan with respect to the Tunnel drainage, in hopes that resolving that issue would facilitate a solution to our claims against the other two districts.
 Metropolitan declined the invitation, pending its resolution with Eastern of the relative liability of the two districts for the Tunnel drainage.
 In January 2000, Soboba renewed their invitation to Metropolitan to begin settlement discussions.
 When the invitation was again declined, Soboba filed suit against Metropolitan for the San Jacinto Tunnel drainage.
 After prevailing in a series of initial motions filed by Metropolitan, the parties agreed to a stay of the proceedings to seek a settlement.

 The ensuing settlement negotiations, which spanned the following decade, included participation by representatives of the Soboba Band, the United States, Metropolitan Water District of Southern California, Eastern Municipal Water District, and Lake Hemet Municipal Water District.
 This ultimately led to an agreement that quantified the Tribe’s prior and paramount water rights at 9,000 acre-feet per year, resolved all of the claims for interference with and damages to the water resources of the Reservation, and provided for the construction of water projects to facilitate the exercise of Soboba’s rights.

-The Soboba Band has a current enrollment of approximately 1200 tribal members who are governed by an elected tribal council that consists of 5 tribal members.
+The Soboba Band has a current enrollment of over 1,600 tribal members who are governed by an elected tribal council that consists of 5 tribal members.